VinatG/ml-eng-test/README.md

 # Machine Learning Engineer Test: Computer Vision and Object Detection

+## Updates

+- **Date: 04-10-2024**
+  Made the required changes previously.
+Improved the indexing of the DataLoader.
+Focused on only using the "high_quality" folder from the CubiCasa5k dataset.
+Increased the amount of data for training for better results.

 ## Objective
 This test aims to assess your skills in computer vision and object detection, with a specific focus on detecting room walls and identifying rooms in architectural blueprints or pre-construction plans.